Find Grad Schools

 37 Yearly Graduations

 University of Wisconsin - Madison is the 13th most popular school in the nation for students seeking a master's degree in fine arts.
 Each year, around 44,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
 During the most recent year for which we have data, 37 people received their master's degree in fine arts from UW - Madison.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 70% were women.
-Data shows that UW - Madison graduates that hold this degree go on to make a median salary of $32,650.
+About 65% of this group were women, and 23% were students from an underrepresented racial-ethnic group.

 #16